Gerald Butts: 2015 Canadian election and premiership of Justin Trudeau

+On September 21, 2016, The Globe and Mail reported that Butts had charged moving expenses to Canadian taxpayers in the amount of $126,669.56 to relocate his residence from Toronto to Ottawa.
+These expenses included a personalized cash payout of $20,799.10.
+After it was revealed publicly, Butts agreed to repay $41,618.62.

 On February 18, 2019, Butts stepped down as Trudeau's principal secretary and stated that it was to defend himself from allegations made against him in relation to the SNC-Lavalin affair and to avoid drawing attention away from the prime minister's work.
 In a statement released on Twitter, Butts denied influencing the Attorney General and noted that he specifically recruited Jody Wilson-Raybould to join the Liberal Party of Canada and was an avid supporter during both her candidacy and her tenure as a minister.
 Butts reiterated these claims in testimony to the House Judiciary Committee on March 6, 2019.
 At the time of Butts' resignation, Trudeau had responded by thanking him for his service, while acknowledging the integrity, guidance, and devotion that Butts had provided him.
 In July 2019, Prime Minister Trudeau hired Butts back to play a key role in the Liberal 2019 election campaign.

+Between January 2017 and February 2024, Butt's Eurasia Group received over $1.5 million in contracts from the Government of Canada for consulting and geopolitical research.

 Personal life

 Butts is the nephew of the former Canadian senator Mary Alice "Peggy" Butts, whom he cites as a major influence on him.

 He is married to Jodi (Heimpel) Butts, a lawyer, and they have two children, Aidan Ignatius (born May 6, 2006) and Ava Augusta (born December 1, 2007).
 They resided in Toronto for 13 years until the family relocated in the summer of 2016 to Ottawa.
 Butts currently resides at Champlain Park area of Westboro, Ottawa.